12hms12/pcapana/README.md

 ---

+### Note: You must have wireshark/tshark installed for this to work on your machine

 ## 🚀 Features

 `pcapana` dissects network traffic from a `.pcap` file and presents the data in a human-readable format.
 Its key features include: